arokettu/uuid-doctrine/README.md

 Please file issues on our main repo at GitLab: <https://gitlab.com/sandfox/php-uuid/-/issues>

 Feel free to ask any questions in our room on Gitter: <https://gitter.im/arokettu/community>

+Both 1.x and 2.x versions are actively supported.

 ## License